 Joseph Walker founded the company when he opened his village bakery in 1898; now it is his grandchildren and great grandchildren that continue the tradition of fine baking that he started.
 In fact, the founder's personal guarantee is still marked on every pack to confirm that Walkers products are made with only the best ingredients obtainable.
 Though the Walker family have added many new products to their range during the last century, each and every one holds to those original values of quality and natural goodness.

 Walkers products are now sold all over the world.
-Though increased demand means that we’ve had to modernise our equipment, we still use the same wonderfully simple recipe that Joseph would recognise were he to visit our bakery tomorrow.
+Though increased demand means that we have had to modernize our equipment, we still use the same wonderfully simple recipe that Joseph would recognize were he to visit our bakery tomorrow.
 It is only by baking in small batches that we can ensure that classic taste for which Walkers are famed.
 As it always has been, our shortbread is made using only four ingredients: flour, pure creamery butter, sugar and salt.
-We are proud to say that our products contain absolutely no artificial flavourings, colourings or preservatives.
+We are proud to say that our products contain absolutely no artificial flavorings, colorings or preservatives.

 The Walkers story begins in 1898 when the twenty-one year old Joseph Walker opened the doors of his own bakery with a loan of £50 and the ambition to make the finest shortbread in the world.

 In the first year of business, Joseph used every spare moment to perfect his shortbread recipe.
 It was time well spent.
 Soon, shooting parties from the local estates were making detours just to visit Joseph's bakery.
 As word spread and demand for his quality shortbread increased, Joseph took the first steps to expanding the business by moving to a larger shop in the Speyside village of Aberlour and investing in a horse and cart to deliver his baking further afield.

 During the 30s, the business - like Joseph's family - was expanding.
 Two of his sons - James and Joseph - joined the company, bringing fresh ideas with them.